WE’RE OPEN AND COMMITTED TO KEEPING YOU SAFE.Read Our COVID-19 Update

 We have missed our patients and look forward to seeing every one of you again, whether that be in the office or during a virtual consultation.

 We will be arranging your office visits in a way to reduce the number of patients in the office at any given time.
 We will be following the recommendations of the Tennessee Department of Health and the Surgeon General of the United States of America.

 Here’s what you can expect:

 If you would prefer to have a virtual visit, please use this form to request your consultation, and select the “virtual consultation” option.
-You can also call us during normal business hours and we’ll get you all set up.
-All you need is a device with a camera (phone, tablet or computer).
+You can also call us during regular business hours, and we’ll get you all set up.
+All you need is a device with a camera (phone, tablet, or computer).
 Once we have you on the schedule, we’ll send you a link for your virtual visit.

 We must all act wisely.
 Our efforts in our personal lives should be to limit the spread of Covid-19.
-If we make necessary sacrifices now, we hope to limit the time course of these sacrifices.
+If we make necessary sacrifices now, we hope to reduce the time course of these sacrifices.
 If we do not, we may be dealing with this for months to come.
 This is no exaggeration.
 We have not seen a public health crisis like this in our lifetimes.

 Please consider the following:

 Please continue to follow the CDC guidelines as listed below.

 The Center For Disease Control (CDC) recommends the following precautionary measures and guidelines to keep you healthy and prevent the spread of Coronavirus: